brimdata/zed/docs/libraries/python.md

 # Python

-The Zed project has preliminary support for Python-based interaction with a Zed lake.
+Zed includes preliminary support for Python-based interaction with a Zed lake.
-The Zed Python package supports loading data into a Zed lake as well as querying and retrieving results in the [ZJSON format](../formats/zjson.md) The Python client interacts with the Zed lake via the REST API served by [`zed serve`](../../cmd/zed/serve).
+The Zed Python package supports loading data into a Zed lake as well as querying and retrieving results in the [ZJSON format](../formats/zjson.md).
+The Python client interacts with the Zed lake via the REST API served by [`zed serve`](../../cmd/zed/serve).